hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/233_and_let_shyama_dance_there.md

 ---
-title: '"AND LET SHYAMA DANCE THERE"'
+title: 233 "AND LET SHYAMA DANCE THERE"

 ---

 ## "AND LET SHYAMA DANCE THERE"